exaloop/codon/docs/sphinx/tutorial/primer.rst

 Generics
 ~~~~~~~~

-As we've said several times: Seq is a strongly typed language.
+As we've said several times: Codon is a strongly typed language.
 As
 such, it is not as flexible as Python when it comes to types (e.g. you
 can't have lists with elements of different types).
 However,
-Seq tries to mimic Python's *"I don't care about types until I do"*
+Codon tries to mimic Python's *"I don't care about types until I do"*
 attitude as much as possible by utilizing a technique known as
 *monomorphization*.
 If there is a function that has an argument
-without a type definition, Seq will consider it a *generic* function,
+without a type definition, Codon will consider it a *generic* function,
 and will generate different functions for each invocation of
 that generic function: